RunLittleFranz/FranzAnt/README.md

 # FranzAnt

-My version of the magic Langton's Ant game whit some more features (and bugs :^).
+My version of the magic Langton's Ant game with some more features (and bugs :^).

 # Features
 - 4 differents moves (UP, DOWN, LEFT.
 RIGTH);